Polynomiality of surface braid and mapping class group representations: Short exact sequences

-\begin{convention} Throughout \S\ref{ss:SES_surface_braid_groups}--\S\ref{ss:SES_mcg}, change of ground ring operations $(\bZ[\cQ_{(\bk'\to\bk,\ell)}])_{!}$ must be applied in order to properly identify the functor $\fL^{\star}_{(\bk',\ell)}$ as a summand of $\delta_{1}\fL^{\star}_{(\bk,\ell)}$.
-However, we generally keep the notation $\fL^{\star}_{(\bk',\ell)}$ for this modified functor for the sake of simplicity and to avoid overloading the notation, insofar as all these change of rings operations are clear from the context. \end{convention}
+\begin{convention} Throughout \S\ref{ss:SES_surface_braid_groups}--\S\ref{ss:SES_mcg}, some change of ground ring operations $(\bZ[\cQ_{(\lambda'\to\lambda,\ell)}])_{!}$ must sometimes be applied in order to properly identify the functor $\fL^{\star}_{(\lambda',\ell)}$ as a summand of $\delta_{\one}\fL^{\star}_{(\lambda,\ell)}$.
+We note here that this change of rings operation is \emph{non-zero}, i.e.~it does not factor through the zero module.
+However, we generally keep the notation $\fL^{\star}_{(\lambda',\ell)}$ for this modified functor for the sake of simplicity and to avoid overloading the notation, whenever these change of rings operations are clear from the context. \end{convention}